 Attendance & Punctuality

-Orchard Park High School firmly believes that all students benefit from outstanding school attendance, both academically and in terms of their preparedness for adult life.
+Orchard Park High School expects all students to have 100% attendance and firmly believes that all students benefit from outstanding school attendance, both academically and in terms of their preparedness for adult life.

 We intend to establish systems and practices which will: